How to get rid of gnats once and for all – 10 simple methods loved by experts

 One of the biggest mistakes to avoid when getting flies out of the house is relying too heavily on chemical killers.
 Not only can these be irritating for your skin and airways, but they can also damage your home.

-Instead, experts recommend these eight tried and tested natural methods and cleaning tips to eliminate gnats:
+Instead, experts recommend these eight tried and tested natural methods and cleaning tips to eliminate gnats.

-1. Make your own vinegar trap
+3. Make a vinegar trap

 Drowned fungus gnats in a bottle lid filled with water and syrup